 For example, you might have a three-tier web application that consists of a database server, web service, and other software.
 A set of clients access this application over the network.
 By defining the components of this application, you can visualize which servers run the application code and which endpoints are accessing the application.
 You can change the map to include or exclude servers or end-user computers.
 As a result, you might find that a critical part of the application is running on an endpoint that is not maintained as a server, or that unexpected clients are trying to access the application.

 With an endpoint map, you can create a map that consists of a set of IP addresses.
 By viewing details in an endpoint map, you can see the processes that are running on specific endpoints and the business applications that depend on a specific endpoint.

-If a specific endpoint needs to undergo maintenance, for example, you can understand all of the applications that are affected by that outage.
+If a specific endpoint needs maintenance, for example, you can understand all of the applications that outage might affect.

 To investigate an outage, you can create multiple maps from different time periods and compare them to determine what changed.

 This documentation may provide access to or information about content, products (including hardware and software), and services provided by third parties (“Third Party Items”).
 With respect to such Third Party Items, Tanium Inc. and its affiliates (i) are not responsible for such items, and expressly disclaim all warranties and liability of any kind related to such Third Party Items and (ii) will not be responsible for any loss, costs, or damages incurred due to your access to or use of such Third Party Items unless expressly set forth otherwise in an applicable agreement between you and Tanium.